F♯ A♯ ∞: Music

 Each track features field recordings and sampled sounds, once referred to by David Keenan of The Wire as "eschatological tape loops".
 The overall theme of the album is often pinned as apocalyptic.
 Indeed, English director Danny Boyle was heavily inspired by the album during the making of 28 Days Later.
 During an interview with The Guardian, he explained, "I always try to have a soundtrack in my mind [when creating a film].
 Like when we did Trainspotting, it was Underworld.
 For me, the soundtrack to 28 Days Later was Godspeed.
 The whole film was cut to Godspeed in my head."

 The CD version and the LP version have substantial differences between them.
 Note that the following track descriptions describe the tracks of the CD version and will not accurately reflect the music of the LP version.

-The opening track, "The Dead Flag Blues", begins with an ominous introduction which originates from an unfinished screenplay by guitarist Efrim Menuck.
+The opening track, "The Dead Flag Blues", begins with an ominous spoken word introduction, which originates from an unfinished screenplay by guitarist Efrim Menuck.
 Backed by a string melody, the speaker describes a derelict city, where the government is corrupt and the inhabitants are drunks.
 The introduction is followed by the sounds of a train and high-volume suspended noise.
 This eventually develops into a Western-themed melody, and is capped off by an upbeat section which includes glockenspiel, violin, and slide guitar.